SeanDaniels/structures-algorithms/docs/_topics/04-trie.md

 bool isLeaf;
 };
 ```

+# Initial Thoughts

+The idea of storing a vector or array of pointers seems like a bad one.
+The most common implementation I've found used a pointer for each letter of the alphabet, for each node.
+A character pointer is four bytes (I think), so each node requires 4*26 bytes of memory.
+That seems like a lot.
+Ten nodes would require a kilobyte.

+That seems wrong

 # An Example Use Case

 What immediately comes to my mind when learning about tries is a dictionary.
 When I think about an entry in the dictionary, I think about it's position relative to the entirety of the dictionary.
 I think that's why most examples use an example with strings as the entry, and characters as the positional references.
 The prefixing that takes place in a dictionary is intuitive to me, so I am going to use that format.